rombrew/phobia/README.md

 	* 5v to 3.3v linear (up to 400 mA).

 Look into [phobia-pcb](https://sourceforge.net/p/phobia/pcb/) repository for PCB design source files.
-Also view a photos of the assembled PCBs in [doc/imgs/](doc/imgs/).
+You can also view photos of the assembled PCBs in [doc/imgs/](doc/imgs/).

 ## Software features